taylorplumer/starbucks-uplift/README.md

 __Next Steps__

-1. Other classification methods that take advantage of boosting, such as AdaBoost or XGBoos, could be employed to improve the performance of the uplift model.
+1. Other classification methods that take advantage of boosting, such as AdaBoost or XGBoosy, could be employed to improve the performance of the uplift model.
+Boosting has a benefit of reducing bias so could help in providing some incremental gain to the model.
 Currently the machine learning pipeline is limited to grid search on parameters for only a Random Forest classifier.
 2. An alternative approach to feature engineering the 'treatment' and 'outcome' featueres.
 Currently, the set_outcome_treatment() function is used in the process_data.py file but is excessively slow.
 It takes approximately ~5 hours to run.
 Identifying functions native to Pandas and Numpy that more effectively utilize vector operations could be adopted to improve performance.